Title: A Gentleman In Moscow

 ‘’And I will be sure to say please and thank you whenever I ask for things.
 But I have no intention of thanking people for things I never asked for in the first place.’’

-Alexander, Anna, Nina, Sophia, Andrey, Marina…Characters that deserves their very own novel.
+Alexander, Anna, Nina, Sophia, Andrey, Marina…Characters that deserve their very own novel.
 It is rare, so rare for a writer to create a cast where everyone is vital to the story, where everyone’s fate creates anticipation and wonder, in a novel whose main character is imprisoned in a golden cage.

 Towles succeeded in creating a perfect story with an outstanding cast of characters and beautiful dialogue.
 He created a novel reminiscent of the classics of the past.
 He created a modern classic, a masterpiece.